The filmmaker is producing a documentary on the environmental impact of the island on the surrounding areas of Detroit and Windsor.

 The Zug family peninsula became a man-made island overnight separating it from the north end of Ecorse Township.
 The channel improved the flow of the Rouge River into the Detroit River, but it did little to circulate water around the newly formed island, leaving a slow-moving backwater.

 On December 26, 1889, Samuel Zug died leaving his holdings to his wife, Anne, who died on June 10th,1891.
 It has been reported wrongly that Mr. Zug died in 1896.
-My source for the correct date of Zug's death comes from his huge tombstone in Detroit's Elmwood Cemetery.
+My source for the correct date of Zug's death comes from his tombstone in Detroit's Elmwood Cemetery.

 The Zug heirs sold the island for $300,000 to George Brady and Charles Noble, who wanted to use the site for an industrial dumping ground.
 The island was diked with interlocking steel panels and back-filled with construction rubble and dredging waste to raise the ground above the water table and reclaim the land from its natural state.